michalmusil/tire-ocr/docs/docs/node-creation-2.md

 app.Run();
 ```

-### 4. Implement Your Procedure
+#### Implement Your Procedure

-Create a new class named `RepeatStringProcedure` that implements the `IProcedure` interface.
+Create a `RepeatStringProcedure` class that implements the `IProcedure` interface.
+You only need to define its ID, schemas, and the `ExecuteAsync` method.

 ```csharp
 public class RepeatStringProcedure : IProcedure